Reviewing Traeger (NYSE:COOK) & AB Electrolux (publ) (OTCMKTS:ELUXY)

 Analyst Recommendations

-This is a summary of current ratings and recommmendations for Traeger and AB Electrolux (publ), as provided by MarketBeat.com.
+This is a breakdown of recent ratings and recommmendations for Traeger and AB Electrolux (publ), as reported by MarketBeat.com.

 |Sell Ratings